Eternal Love (TV series): Reception

 Eternal Love is a commercial success in China, with over 50 billion views on Chinese streaming sites, making it the most viewed Chinese drama.
 The series also surpassed 1% in ratings on both television stations, averaging 1.288% on Dragon TV and 1.041% on Zhejiang TV.

 The series has also attracted large number of foreign fans, which was said to mark a new renaissance for Chinese television.
 Its success factors were attributed to its beautiful scenes, poetic dialogues and popular stars; as well as the strong fanbase of its original novel.
-The translated version of the book (To the Sky Kingdom) experienced a surge in sales on website Amazon.